 When a chicken is defrosted in the microwave, it must be cooked immediately after the process is complete.
 This is due to the cooking process having likely begun and any delay leading to a risk of food poisoning.

-Chicken should never be defrosted at room temperature.
+Chicken should not defrosted at room temperature.
 This would allow harmful bacteria to form and present an unacceptable risk.

 Equally, it must never be cooked where any part of the bird is still frozen or even contains ice crystals.

-Always place raw or defrosting meat on the bottom shelf of the refrigerator, so that any juices or blood do NOT drip down and contaminate any other food product.
+Always place raw or defrosting chicken and other meat on the bottom shelf of the refrigerator.
+This is so that any juices or blood do NOT drip down and contaminate any other food product.
 Raw meat can be a source of food poisoning.

-It is imperative that all meat, including chicken, is defrosted properly.
+It is really important that all meat, including chicken, is adequately defrosted.
 Always check that your chicken has defrosted all the way through by removing all packaging.

-Then insert a knife to check the flesh is not still frozen and that there are no ice crystals inside the bird cavity.
+Insert a knife to check the flesh is defrosted throughout and there are no ice crystals inside the cavity.
 Place the packaging in the bin and wash your hands.

-Always ensure that frozen chicken meat is defrosted properly and NEVER re-freeze meat if it has been frozen once already.
+You should always ensure that frozen chicken meat is defrosted properly.
+NEVER re-freeze uncooked meat if it has been frozen once already.

 Always wash your hands thoroughly when touching or dealing with raw meat.
-Wash thoroughly in hot, soapy water all kitchen utensils, plates, and dishes that have been in contact with raw chicken.
-Again wash your own hands thoroughly.
+Wash all kitchen utensils, plates, and dishes that have been in contact with raw chicken thoroughly in hot, soapy water.
+Again, wash your own hands thoroughly.

-Remember, never leave a chicken to defrost at room temperature or in direct sunlight as this will encourage bad bacteria to grow on your raw bird.
+Remember, never leave defrost chicken at room temperature or in direct sunlight.
+This will encourage bad bacteria to grow on your raw meat.
 The raw and uncovered chicken will also encourage flies, so always cover it up.